Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 908-879-5463

 Nathan Cooper built this gristmill in 1826, and it’s one of the only remaining restored water-powered mills in NJ.
-Step back in time during a 45-minute tour led by a costumed master miller who will run the mill’s machinery.
+During a 45-minute tour led by a costumed master miller, you’ll see the machinery run in action.

 DA VINCI SCIENCE CENTER